zupta/slate/source/includes/_create.md

   Additional fields for Bluedart:
   4. DestinationLocation: 3 digit destination location code needed by Bluedart on shipping label
-  5. DestinationArea: 3 digit destination area code needed by Bluedart on shipping label
+  5. DestinationArea: 3 digit destination area code needed by Bluedart on shipping label 6 All above details will be given for children awbs also under children field, which is an array having label, awb and reference number for all the children

 <aside class="warning">
 You must replace Username/key with the username/key provided to you.